sigurpol/papi-polkadot-populate/README.md

 The stakes of these accounts use pre-determined variable amounts.
 Each nominator is assigned a stake amount ranging from the minimum nominator staking bond (currently 250 PAS on Paseo, as read from the chain) up to 500 PAS.
 This variability ensures that when we take the election snapshot, some accounts are included while others are not.

+Optionally the tool also allows to top-ups existing hard-derived accounts.

 The project is inspired by https://github.com/shawntabrizi/polkadot-populate.

 ## Installation